OGC Honors Program

 HOW TO APPLY

-2. A one-page cover letter, addressed to the DoD OGC Honors Program, explaining your interest in the Program
+- A one-page cover letter, addressed to the OGC Honors Attorney Program, explaining your interest in the Program

 NOTICE OF IMPORTANT INFORMATION